Take control of your production

 Advanced driver assistance systems (ADAS) and functions for autonomous vehicles use radar frequencies and involve critical metallized plastic components.
 The frequency band from 76 GHz to 81 GHz has been accepted by most countries for automotive radars.

 The number of antennas on vehicles is increasing rapidly.
 The drive for low weight and low cost favors the development of metallized plastic antennas, instead of metal parts.
-This trend is not limited to automotive, as the advantages are valid also for IoT, and for the 5G in general.
+This trend is not limited to automotive, as the advantages are also valid for IoT.

 Radomes, which protect against weather and debris, are placed in front of radar electronics.
 On vehicles, the radome often has a decorative function as well.
 An example is the emblem in the front grill, which on new cars covers a vehicle radar.
 The emblem should still have a metallic decorative appearance, but without any significant attenuating effect on the transmitted radar signal.
 This disqualifies most traditional metallization solutions and materials.